LordRaleigh7926/NeuralNetwork_from_Scratch/README.md

 ## Introduction

 This neural network implementation covers both forward and backward propagation steps.
 It allows for experimentation and customization of neural network components like activation functions, cost functions, and parameter updates.

+### Stuff left to implement

+- currently only supports cross_entropy
+- currently only supports logloss
+- currently only supports relu and sigmoid activation functions
+- have to add more docstrings
+- manage error handling
+- have to add optimizers

 ## Installation